Potent Pairings: Grapefruit’s Drug Interactions Unveiled!

 2. Antihypertensives: Medications used to treat high blood pressure, including felodipine and nifedipine, can have their effectiveness compromised by grapefruit.
 This interaction may result in inadequate blood pressure control.

-3. Immunosuppressants: Drugs like cyclosporine and tacrolimus, which are commonly used to organ transplant rejection, can have their concentration significantly increased by grapefruit.
+3. Immunosuppressants: Drugs like cyclosporine and tacrolimus, which are commonly used to prevent organ transplant rejection, can have their concentration significantly increased by grapefruit.
 This can lead to excessive immunosuppression and an increased risk of infections.

 4. Antidepressants: Certain antidepressants, such as sertraline and venlafaxine, can be affected by grapefruit.
 This interaction may result in increased drug levels, leading to serotonin syndrome, a potentially life-threatening condition characterized by agitation, confusion, rapid heart rate, and high blood pressure.